-We advise you that on the basis of our review of the Registration Statement, the Prospectus and the Disclosure Package and our participation in their preparation, nothing has come to our attention that causes us to believe that the Registration Statement, at the time the Registration Statement became effective, contained an untrue statement of a material fact or omitted to state a material fact required to be stated therein or necessary to make the statements therein not misleading with respect to the Covered Disclosures, or that the Prospectus or any amendment or supplement thereto, at the time the Prospectus was issued, at the time any such amendment or supplement was issued or at the Applicable Time, included or includes an untrue statement of a material fact or omitted or omits to state a material fact necessary in order to make the statements therein, in the light of the circumstances under which they were made, not misleading with respect to the Covered Disclosures described in this opinion letter, that either the Registration Statement, the Prospectus and the Disclosure Package, as of the Applicable Time and Closing Date, contains an untrue statement of a material fact or omits to state a material fact necessary to make the statement, the Prospectus and the Disclosure Package, as of the Applicable Time and Closing Date, contains an untrue statement of a material fact or omits to state a material fact necessary to make the statements therein, in light of the circumstances in which they were made, not misleading with respect to the Covered Disclosures.
+We advise you that on the basis of our review of the Registration Statement, the Prospectus and the Disclosure Package and our participation in their preparation, nothing has come to our attention that causes us to believe that the Registration Statement, at the time the Registration Statement became effective, contained an untrue statement of a material fact or omitted to state a material fact required to be stated therein or necessary to make the statements therein not misleading with respect to the Covered Disclosures, or that the Prospectus or any amendment or supplement thereto, at the time the Prospectus was issued, at the time any such amendment or supplement was issued or at the Applicable Time, included or includes an untrue statement of a material fact or omitted or omits to state a material fact necessary in order to make the statements therein, in the light of the circumstances under which they were made, not misleading with respect to the Covered Disclosures.
+Also, nothing has come to our attention that causes us to believe, based upon the procedures described in this opinion letter, that either the Registration Statement, the Prospectus and the Disclosure Package, as of the Applicable Time and Closing Date, contains an untrue statement of a material fact or omits to state a material fact necessary to make the statements therein, in light of the circumstances in which they were made, not misleading with respect to the Covered Disclosures.